Frequently Asked Questions – Access

 In general, the Lichtenberg “local” or Small projects should be in the range and size of a PhD project, or intended to prepare NHR-Normal or -Large projects.
 For longer research terms and scientific endeavours, recurring follow-up projects are required.

-If the limit of a Small project is insufficient for your scientific challenge, apply for a NHR-Normal or NHR-Large project.
+If the limit of a Small project is insufficient for your scientific challenge, apply here for a NHR-Normal or NHR-Large project.

 Students can apply for a bachelor or master thesis' project.